gimbalabs/csk-003/README.md

 # Cardano Starter Kit #003

+Note: This starter kit is a work in progress.
+Got ideas?
+A different way to say things?
+Be in touch!

 ## Where Does Blockchain Fit in the Development Stack?

 At Gimbalabs, our mission is to mobilize everyone in the Cardano community by creating tools and real-world use cases that ignite the public imagination and facilitate blockchain adoption.
 We envision a world where as many people as possible are empowered to solve problems using the Cardano platform.